 locking a car, or leaving the car when a key or another passenger are in the car, or charging an electric vehicle, or filling tires with air, gas stations and rest stops are not good settings for non-emergency horn honking.
 Oprah, Dr. Oz, and our health insurance newsletters may not be touting the virtues of eco conscious parking lots and gas stations, but planners, designers, and Yelp! contributors have been taking notice.

-It doesn't take a ten-year placebo-controlled clinical trial to confirm the benefits of rest and relaxation, peace and quiet.
 Stress reduction is now a cornerstone of preventive, complementary, and standard medical practice.
 Automotive product planners should be conscious of the attributes and logistics of any public space when it comes to making decisions about adding unnecessary noise to the environment.
-Better still - always elect to use the quietest option, and you can't go wrong.
+Better still, always elect to use the quietest option possible, and you can't go wrong.